-If only a portion of the tissue is to be used, determine the weight of the piece to be used and place it into 700 μ l QIAzol Lysis Reagent in a suitably sized vessel for disruption and homogenization.
+If only a portion of the tissue is to be used, determine the weight of the piece to be used and place it into 700 $\mu l$ QIAzol Lysis Reagent in a suitably sized vessel for disruption and homogenization.

-RNA in tissues is not protected after harvesting until the sample is stabilized in RNAprotect Tissue Reagent or AllProtect Reagent, flash-frozen or disrupted and homogenized in step 3.
-Frozen animal tissue should not be allowed to thaw during handling.
+RNA in tissues is not protected after harvesting until the sample is stabilized in RNAprotect Tissue Reagent or AllProtect Reagent, flash-frozen, or disrupted and homogenized in step 3.
+Unstabilized, frozen animal tissue should not be allowed to thaw during handling.
 Note: Use a suitably sized vessel with sufficient headspace to accommodate foaming, which may occur during homogenization.

-Homogenize immediately using the TissueLyser II, TissueLyser LT, TissueRuptor II or another method until the sample is uniformly homogeneous (usually 20-40 s).

-See "Disrupting and homogenizing starting material", page 19, for a more detailed description of disruption and homogenization methods.

-Note: Homogenization with the TissueRuptor II or the TissueLyser II/TissueLyser LT (see Appendix C, page 48, or the appropriate TissueLyser Handbook) generally results in higher total RNA yields than with other homogenization methods.
+Homogenize immediately using the TissueLyser system, the TissueRuptor II or another method until the sample is uniformly homogeneous (usually 20-40 s).
+See page 17 for a more detailed description of disruption and homogenization methods.
+Note: Homogenization with the TissueRuptor or the TissueLyser system (see page 18) generally results in higher total RNA yields than with other homogenization methods.
 Foaming may occur during homogenization, especially of brain tissue.
 If this occurs, let the homogenate stand at room temperature (15-25°C) for 2-3 min until the foam subsides before continuing with the protocol.

-Note: Homogenized tissue lysates can be stored at -90°C to -65°C for several months.
+Note: Homogenized tissue lysates can be stored at -70°C for several months.

 - Place the tube containing the homogenate on the benchtop at room temperature for 5 min.
-This step promotes dissociation of nucleoprotein complexes. - Add 140 μl chloroform to the tube containing the homogenate and cap it securely.
+This step promotes dissociation of nucleoprotein complexes. - 5.
+Add 140 $\mu l$ chloroform to the tube containing the homogenate and cap it securely.
 Shake the tube vigorously for 15 s.